 Unfortunately, the personality of the tico (Costa Rican) many years ago was a pura vida personality—sociable, kind, easygoing.
 Sure, there were a few bad guys—we used to talk about ‘El Gato Félix,’ and honestly, they stood out because there were so few of them.
 But foreigners realized: in Costa Rica, it’s easy to commit crimes.
 In Costa Rica, there’s no army.
 In Costa Rica, the police response is slow—very slow.
 So, they figured they can do whatever they want, and it’s unlikely they’ll get caught.
 And the country’s borders are completely open—by land, it’s super easy to leave, super easy.
 And just as easy to come in.

 Although in Costa Rica participants often attributed the growth in organized criminal activity to foreign actors, there was recognition that not all migrants were involved in crime, particularly at these high levels.
-“Not all foreigners are bad, but many come to do harm.” ome participants not that the precarious conditions that migrants faced led them to engage in criminal activities: “Migrants without resources fall into local gangs because of necessity” (focus group 6).
+In focus group 3, after participant 1 noted that “foreigners get involved in illicit activities and come here to make easy money,” another responded: “Not all foreigners are bad, but many come to do harm.”
+These moments of ambivalence became even more striking when some participants introduced structural explanations, noting that the precarious conditions that migrants faced led them to engage in criminal activities: “Migrants without resources fall into local gangs because of necessity” (participant 2, focus group 6).

 In Chile, where the number of immigrants increased from 1.3 million to 1.9 million between 2018 and 2023 (i.e., a 46.8 percent rise) (SERMIG, 2025), anti-immigrant sentiment was more pronounced than in the other countries, with little room for nuance.
 Focus groups comprised of participants of lower socioeconomic backgrounds and individuals with somewhat more pronounced right-wing political tendencies expressed the strongest discontent with migration.
+In most focus groups, participants rapidly introduced the “foreigner threat” not only when asked about what scared them the most but when consulted about their country’s security situation, suggesting that meaning emerged spontaneously and was collectively reinforced.
+Indeed, when participants introduced immigrants as security threats, almost no sustained counter arguments emerged.
+In focus group 5, for example, after participant 1 linked immigrants with Chile’s security challenges, participant 5 added that immigrants brought “bad practices” and were not willing to work in the country, equating them with “mafias,” “clans,” or “drug cartels.”
+No participant offered counter-perspectives, and the discussion moved on without a consistent dissent.

 Participants not only framed migrants as drivers of a deteriorating public security landscape but also as threats to the country’s national culture, introducing customs that were perceived to be incompatible with Chilean identity.
-Caribbean reggaeton and all that crap, guns from Colombia
+The framing of immigrants as culturally incompatible was frequently used to justify extraordinary measures.
+In focus group 4, after participant 2 linked Chile’s security challenges with migration, participant 3 rapidly claimed that Chile “is no longer a mono-functional country” and listed imported threats like “Caribbean reggaeton and all that crap, guns from Colombia,” calling for greater control measures such as checking documents in the slums of Santiago.
+This perceived “foreign contamination,” therefore, commonly served as a causal argument: because crime was considered imported from culturally different countries, the adoption of more aggressive measures appeared not just acceptable but necessary to participants.